Reis-Joao/coding2022/README.md

 # coding2022
-This is just a regular text file!
+This is just a regular text file.

 This is in **Markdown**.
 It can also do lists:
 - bullet items